Revisiting virtual difference ideals: Existence theorems for periodic ideals

+{\bf Assumptions}\\ The coordinate rings we consider are those associated to tensor products of coordinate rings of semi-basic types whose corresponding basic types have virtual dimension $e$, {\em for some fixed integer $e\geq 1$}.
+A typical pair of coordinate rings will be denoted $(R,R_\si)$, without reference to the types involved in the construction.

+As for types, we declare two virtual prime ideals $P,Q$ equivalent, and write $P\sim Q$, if for some $m\geq 1$, $P\cap R_{\si^m}=Q\cap R_{\si^m}$.
+We retain however definition 1.2(3) of virtual prime ideals; the equivalence classes will be called virtual prime ideal classes.

-\item Let $P$ be a prime $\si^m$-ideal of $R_{\si^m}$.
+\begin{prop}\vlabel{prop24} {\rm (Addendum to Proposition 2.4 of \cite{CHP})} Let $(R,R_\si)$ be a pair of coordinate rings. \begin{enumerate} \item Let $P$ and $Q$ be virtual prime ideals.
+If $V(P)=V(Q)$, then $P\sim Q$. \item Let $P$ be a prime $\si^m$-ideal of $R_{\si^m}$.
 Then for some $\ell>0$, $P$ extends to a prime $\si^\ell$-ideal $Q$ of $R_\si$.
-In particular, since $V(Q)=V(P)$, this shows that every set defined by a virtual prime ideal is also defined by a periodic ideal.
+In particular, since $V(Q)=V(P)$, this shows that every set defined by a virtual prime ideal is also defined by a periodic prime ideal of $R_\si$; i.e. every prime periodic ideal of $R_{\si^m}$ is equivalent to a prime periodic ideal of $R_{\si}$.

 \end{enumerate} \end{prop}